-You know what I mean; that Friday night dinner at that Italian restaurant where , after two glasses of wine, you ordered Pasta with extra Alfredo Sauce, and a Tiramisu dessert, a nd topped it off with a Bailey’s Irish Cream to end the night.
+You know what I mean; that Friday night dinner at that Italian restaurant where , after two glasses of wine, you ordered Pasta with extra Alfredo Sauce, and a Tiramisu dessert, and topped off the Evening with a Bailey’s Irish Cream.

 So when you finally did weigh-in, WOW!
 There went the last week’s weight loss, down the drain.

 That’s why they call them “strict” diets.
 You have to be strict with yourself and eat explicitly as the diet program demands.
 There are very few diets that allow you to fall very far off of their wagon.

 And, when you go out for a special occasion, and there are appetizers at a party, or you are looking at a menu in a nice restaurant, you can’t look at the bottom of the plate and check on its contents.

 That delicious “whatever” dish could be loaded with Fat, Sugar, Salt, Alcohol, MSG, or any number of the things that you know that you need to control.
 But ….. there is no data available.
 So …..you eat, and you pay the next day,